-OTA 0041 - Front Desk Specialist, 300 hours

-This course is designed to assist with administrative and general office duties in a support capacity and to develop proficiency in using the advanced features of software programs to perform office-related tasks.
+OTA 0041 - Front Desk Specialist, 300 hours - online component using the advanced features of software programs to perform office-related tasks.
 It also explores and expands the core competencies in the areas of personal and professional development and promotes application of higher-level office procedures, transcription skills, tasks and communication skills through the use of technology.